 Meridia was a prescription medication used for the long-term treatment of obesity.
-It is manufactured by Abbott Laboratories, who also sells the drug in Europe under the brand names Reductil, Reduxade, and Ectiva.
+It was manufactured by Abbott Laboratories, who also sold the drug in Europe under the brand names Reductil, Reduxade, and Ectiva.
 The generic name is sibutramine hydrochloride monohydrate.

-While the average weight loss from Meridia use is 5 to 9 percent within six months, Abbott Laboratories warns that obesity is a chronic condition.
-Since weight is regained quickly when medication is withdrawn, most patients must take Meridia permanently (either constantly or in cycles) in order to maintain weight loss.
+While the average weight loss from Meridia use is five to nine percent within six months, obesity is often a chronic condition.
+Since weight is regained quickly when medication is withdrawn, most patients were directed to take Meridia permanently, either constantly or in cycles, in order to maintain weight loss.

-The trouble for Meridia started in March 2002 when Public Citizen, a national nonprofit consumer advocacy group founded by Ralph Nader, submitted a petition to the Department of Health and Human Services (HHS), to which the FDA reports, asking that Meridia be removed from the market because of doubts about its safety and benefits.
+The trouble for Meridia started in March 2002 when Public Citizen, a national nonprofit consumer advocacy group, submitted a petition asking that Meridia be removed from the market because of doubts about its safety and benefits.
 According to Public Citizen, Meridia had been involved in 29 deaths (19 heart related) and hundreds of other negative reactions between February 1998 and September 2001.

 In the petition, Public Citizen alleged that of the 397 serious adverse reactions reported to the FDA since Meridia was approved, 152 required hospitalization; 143 of those hospitalized had irregular heartbeats.
 The group also pointed out that the Ministry of Health in Italy had just suspended sales of the drug because of two deaths there, and its safety was being reviewed by other countries.
 Public Citizen believed that Meridia had no evidence of long-term benefit, and major evidence of short-term risk and death.

 In response, experts cautioned that it was difficult to determine if people died because they were taking Meridia or because they were already suffering from obesity-related diseases.
-In fact, when Meridia was approved studies had shown that Meridia increased the blood pressure of some patients, and experts had warned that people with heart disease should not take the drug.
+In fact, when Meridia was approved studies had shown that it increased the blood pressure of some patients, and experts had warned that people with heart disease shouldn't take the drug.
 The FDA acknowledged concern in their August 2005 response to Public Citizen's petition, but felt the cautions on the drug's label were sufficient warning for anyone at-risk for cardiac complications.

 On September 3, 2003, Public Citizen submitted an updated petition to the FDA, reiterating its position that Meridia should be banned from the marketplace, and updating to 49 the number of cardiovascular deaths among users of the diet drug.

-While almost all medications have some anticipated side effects, a drug manufacturer has a duty to adequately inform physicians regarding the known risks associated with its drugs, even if there are known side effects.
-If a manufacturer fails to do so, it can be held responsible to patients who are injured as the result of inadequate warnings, under a legal theory known as product liability.
+Prescription drug manufacturers have a duty to adequately inform the medical community and patients regarding the known risks associated with its drugs, even if there are known side effects.
+If a manufacturer fails to do so, it can be held responsible to patients who are injured as the result of inadequate warnings, under a legal theory known as "product liability."

-If you or a loved one have taken Meridia and experienced any unusual side effects or suffered injury, you should contact a physician for proper medical attention.
-Your next step should be to contact an experienced attorney, who will assess and protect your legal rights to compensation for injuries suffered by using Meridia.
+If you or a loved one have taken Meridia and experienced any severe side effects or suffered injury, you should contact a doctor for proper medical attention.
+Your next step should be to consult with an experienced attorney, who can discuss your options and help you protect your legal rights to compensation for injuries suffered by using Meridia.